bibincatchme/kubernetes/prometheus-withoutHelm/prometheus-server/README.md

 The Kubelet also starts an internal HTTP server on port 10255 and exposes some endpoints (mostly for debugging, stats, and for one-off container operations such as kubectl logs or kubectl exec), such as /metrics, /metrics/cadvisor, /pods, /spec, and so on. cAdvisor
 The Kubelet ships with built-in support for cAdvisor, which collects, aggregates, processes and exports metrics (such as CPU, memory, file and network usage) about running containers on a given node. cAdvisor includes a built-in web interface available on port 4194 (just open your browser and navigate to http://<node-ip>:4194/).

+Kubernetes metrics server
+Starting from Kubernetes 1.8, the resource usage metrics coming from the kubelets and cadvisor are available through the Kubernetes metrics server API the same way Kubernetes API is exposed.

+This service doesn’t allow us to store values over time either, and lacks visualization or analytics.
+Kubernetes metrics server is used for Kubernetes advanced orchestration like Horizontal Pod Autoscaler for autoscaling.